 Culture and History

-More than 110 years later, Drexel University continues to attract a diverse and talented student body, faculty, and community.
-Our undergraduate, graduate, part-time, and online students study in a range of academic disciplines – including our law and medical schools – but one thing unites them all: drive.
+More than 125 years later, Drexel University continues to attract a diverse and talented student body, faculty and community.
+Our undergraduate, graduate, part-time and online students study in a range of academic disciplines including our law and medical schools – but one thing unites them all: drive.
 This drive is perhaps best exemplified by Drexel's undergraduates, who after freshman year, take part in one of up to three Drexel Co-op experiences, in which they alternate six months of classroom education with six-months of professional experience.

-To learn more about Drexel University and Drexel University College of Medicine's culture and history, take a look at the following materials:
+To learn more about Drexel University's culture and history, take a look at the following materials: